Melania Trump Rumors: She Refuses To Share Bed With Husband, Report Claims

 “Melania wants as little to do with Donald as possible.
 She is not interested in Donald, the presidency or anything involving him.”

-Melania Trump has carried out some official duties as first lady in Washington, D.C.
-The family source alleges that when she escorted Akie Abe, the Japanese prime minister’s wife, around a Japanese garden and Palm Beach in February, she did it “only because she was going to be at Mar-a-Lago already.
+Melania Trump has carried out some official duties as the first lady in Washington, D.C.
+The family source alleged that when she escorted Akie Abe, the Japanese prime minister’s wife, around a Japanese garden and Palm Beach in February, she did it “only because she was going to be at Mar-a-Lago already.
 She refused to do it in Washington.”

 A rep for Melania Trump reacted to the Us report by denying all of the claims.